High order multiscale analysis of discrete integrable equations: Dispersive affine-linear equations on the square lattice

 where \bea && \CR_1=\frac{\sin \kappa \left[ \CR_1^{(0)} + \CR_1^{(1)} \cos \kappa + \CR_1^{(2)} \cos^2 \kappa+ \CR_1^{(3)} \cos^3 \kappa +\CR_1^{(4)} \cos^4 \kappa \right]} {(a_1+a_2)(a_1^2+a_2^2+2 a_1 a_2 \cos \kappa)^2 \left[(a_1-a_2)^2 + 2 a_1 a_2 \cos \kappa (1+ \cos \kappa) \right]}, \\ && \CR_2=\frac{\CR_2^{(0)} + \CR_2^{(1)} \cos \kappa + \CR_2^{(2)} \cos^2 \kappa+ \CR_2^{(3)} \cos^3 \kappa +\CR_2^{(4)} \cos^4 \kappa +\CR_2^{(5)} \cos^5 \kappa} {(a_1+a_2)(a_1^2+a_2^2+2 a_1 a_2 \cos \kappa)^2 \left[(a_1-a_2)^2 + 2 a_1 a_2 \cos \kappa (1+ \cos \kappa) \right]}. \eea Here the coefficients $\CR_1^{(i)}$, $0 \leq i \leq 4$, and $\CR_2^{(i)}$, $0 \leq i \leq 5$, are polynomials depending on the coefficients $a_1,a_2 ,\alpha_1,\alpha_2,\beta_1,\beta_2,$ $\gamma_1,\gamma_2,$ $\xi_1,...,\xi_4$ and their expressions are cumbersome, so that we omit them.

 Note that $\rho_1$ is a real coefficient depending only on the parameters of the linear part of $\CQ^+$, while $\rho_2$ is a complex one.
-Hence the integrability of the NLSE (\ref{nls}) is equivalent to the request $\CR_2 =0 \; \forall \, \kappa$, that is \beq \CR_2^{(i)}=0, \qquad 0\leq i \leq 5. \eeq Eqs.~(\ref{sys}) are a nonlinear algebraic system of six equations in twelve unknowns.
+Hence the integrability of the \emph{NLS} equation (\ref{nls}) is equivalent to the request $\CR_2 =0 \; \forall \, \kappa$, that is \beq \CR_2^{(i)}=0, \qquad 0\leq i \leq 5. \eeq Eq.~(\ref{sys}) is a nonlinear algebraic system of six equations in twelve unknowns.
 By solving it one gets the six solutions contained in Proposition 1.
 These solutions are computed taking into account that $a_1,a_2 \in \mathbb R\setminus \{0\}$ with $|a_1| \neq |a_2|$.
 One can solve two of the six equations (\ref{sys}) for $\xi_1$ and $\xi_3$, thus expressing them in terms of the remaining ten coefficients.
 The resulting system of four equations turns out to be $\xi_2$ and $\xi_4$-independent and linear in the four variables~$\alpha_1$, $\beta_1$, $\gamma_1$ and $\gamma_2$.
-Therefore we may write the remaining four equations as a matrix equation with coefficients depending nonlinearly on $\alpha_2$, $\beta_2$, $a_1$ and $a_2$.
+Therefore we may write the remaining four equations as a matrix equation with coefficients nonlinearly depending on $\alpha_2$, $\beta_2$, $a_1$ and $a_2$.
 The rank of the matrix is three.
-The six solutions are obtained by requiring that the matrix be of rank 3, 2, 1 and 0, and correspond to the six classes \fref{q4} that pass integrability conditions up to order~$ \mathcal{O}(\varepsilon^3)$.
-A direct calculation proves the invariance of the six classes with respect to the restricted M\"obius transformation $R$. \endpf \begin{cor} If the coefficients $a_1,a_2 ,\alpha_1,\alpha_2,\beta_1,\beta_2,$ $\gamma_1,\gamma_2,$ $\xi_1,...,\xi_4$ of equation $\CQ^+$ do not satisfy one of the conditions given in (\ref{S1}--\ref{S6}) then $\CQ^+$ is not integrable. \end{cor}
+The six solutions are obtained by requiring that the matrix be of rank 3, 2, 1 and 0, and correspond to six classes of equations~\fref{q4} that pass integrability conditions up to order~$ \mathcal{O}(\varepsilon^3)$.
+A direct calculation proves the invariance of the six classes with respect to the restricted M\"obius transformation $R$. \endpf \begin{cor} If the coefficients $a_1,a_2 ,\alpha_1,\alpha_2,\beta_1,\beta_2,$ $\gamma_1,\gamma_2,$ $\xi_1,...,\xi_4$ of equation $\CQ^+$ do not satisfy one of the conditions given in Eqs.~(\ref{S1}--\ref{S6}) then $\CQ^+$ is not integrable. \end{cor}